 The CMS JROTC Program emphasizes character education, student achievement, wellness, leadership, citizenship, service to community and diversity.
 Its focus is reflected in its mission "To motivate young people to be better citizens."
 It prepares high school students for responsible leadership roles while fostering in each school a more constructive and disciplined learning environment.
 The attributes of self-discipline, teamwork, self-confidence, responsiveness to constituted authority and patriotism are developed.
+A JROTC Level III and IV Honors Curriculum with an additional quality point has been added to all CMS JROTC Programs.
 Integratedcurricular activities include drill teams, rifle teams, adventure training teams, athletic/orienteering/academic competitions, community parades, summer camps and field trips to Service installations and national historical sites.
 Each cadet is issued a uniform, earns leadership promotions and has the opportunity to exercise command.
 Uniforms, textbooks, and training materials are furnished by the Services at no cost to the student.
 There is no military obligation as a result of participation in JROTC.
-Last years' CMS JROTC students had a 98% on time graduation rate and received \$9.2 million in scholarships and appointments to Service Academies.
+Last years' CMS JROTC students had a 98% on time graduation rate and received \$9.6 million in scholarships and appointments to Service Academies.